The Holistic Health Show with Dr. Carl O. Helvie

 In 1979, I developed a theory for nursing in the community that was published in two issues of the Canadian Journal of Public Health.
 The theory was used in several additional publications and in 1995 it was applied to alternative health and published as a Theory of Alternative Health in Alternative Health Practitioner.
 Over the next few years, I wrote extensively for Alternative Health Practitioner including an article titled Alternative Treatment for Lung Cancer and Irregular Heart Beat: Two Case Studies with Dr. Charles Thomas Cayce in 1997, and the Mind-Body Connection in the Encyclopedia of Alternative Health Practice in 1999.

-In 1998, I published Advanced Practice Nursing in the Community with Sage Publishing Co. and in 1999, Homelessness in the United States, Europe, and Russia with Greenwood Publishing Co.
+In 1998, I published Advanced Practice Nursing in the Community with Sage Publishing Co. that applied my theory to a community and is being used in 10 countries and in 1999, Homelessness in the United States, Europe, and Russia with Greenwood Publishing Co.
 (Wilfred Kunstmann, Co Author).

 Selected other articles and book chapters I published included Hysteria in a School Setting, Efficacy of Primary Care in a Nursing Center, Nursing the Homeless-A Vulnerable Population, Homecare in the United States (in German); and The Homeless, Health Promotion, and Nursing Centers.